 Although the sentiment is generally relegated to schoolyard bullies, glasses can also come off as studious and intellectual.
 According to Psychology Today, wearing glasses projects the following personality traits:

-- Honest: Glasses make you look more sincere.
+Honest: Glasses make you look more sincere.

 Trustworthy: Similarly, people will have more confidence in you.

 Intelligence: Maybe because you look like you read more, glasses make your look more studious.

 Social Class: As glasses were once a privilege, glasses make you look classier.

-- Friendly: Glasses reduce your threat level.
+Friendly: Glasses reduce your threat level.

 Stylish: Carefully selected designer glasses with logos indicates that you’re fashion conscious.

 However, that last one is apparently a double-edged sword as displaying logos could imply that you’re self-conscious.
 Nevertheless, how you project your personality is completely in your control.
 By using our guide to choosing glasses, you can manipulate your own image into what you want.
 This will allow you to choose the best glasses that embody your persona.